Zahn McClarnon: Career

+In 2021, it was announced that McClarnon would star as Joe Leaphorn in Dark Winds, a psychological thriller television series on AMC.
+It premiered on June 12, 2022 and was renewed for a second season.

 Personal life

-McClarnon's first name is in honor of his maternal great-great-uncle, Frank "Frances" B. Zahn, who was an artist and Lakota elder of Standing Rock Indian Reservation.
-McClarnon's middle name, Tokiya-ku, loosely translates to mean: "first one to come."
+McClarnon's first name is in honor of his maternal great-great-uncle, Frank "Francis" B. Zahn, who was an artist and Lakota elder of Standing Rock Indian Reservation.
+McClarnon's middle name, Tokiya-ku, loosely translates to mean "first one to come."
 He was given that name by his mother because he was the first delivered in a set of twins.

 In late 2017, McClarnon fell at his home and suffered a brain injury, requiring hospitalization.
 The accident caused a brief shutdown of production for Westworld.
+He has since recovered.

+McClarnon has discussed his struggles with substance abuse in interviews.